The main surgery option is a radical prostatectomy, which is now often performed via keyhole surgery.

 The surgeon uses specially designed instruments that can be put through these small cuts.
 This type of surgery is also known as keyhole surgery.

 Sometimes, laparoscopic prostatectomy is carried out using a machine (robotic assisted laparoscopic prostatectomy).

 Instead of the surgeon and assistant moving the camera and instruments, they are attached to robotic arms.
 The robotic arms can move very delicately, steadily and precisely.

 The machine used in robotic laparoscopic prostatectomy is called a da Vinci® machine – so this type of surgery is sometimes called the da Vinci prostatectomy.

-Only a few surgeons in the UK are trained in these techniques and there are only a few robot-assisted systems such as da Vinci®, so this treatment is not yet widely available.
+Only a few surgeons in the UK are trained (though more are being trained) in these techniques and there are only a few robot-assisted systems such as da Vinci®, so this treatment is not yet widely available.
 Your specialist will be able to tell you if it might be appropriate for you and whether it may be available to you.

 Most studies have shown that laparoscopic surgery and robotic-assisted laporoscopic surgery are as successful at treating prostate cancer as open surgery.
 Your surgeon can discuss with you the potential risks and benefits.
 These types of surgery are only carried out by surgeons with specialised training and experience in the techniques involved.

 See also this report to add to your knowledge and decision making.